Documentation forSolarWinds Service Desk

 Post private or public comments

-You can add an automated private and/or public Incident index table to a service request after a task or approval is completed.
+You can add an automated private and/or public Incident index to a service request after a task or approval is completed.
 This can be used to update the service agent or requester regarding any comments made.

 Create an incident or change for a specific group